Carciino/Carciino/README.md

 ![image alt](https://github.com/Carciino/Carciino/blob/bc6be0b9242926f86ebdb707902fece336820e83/tumblr_324a85df92dfbc403602b6ae7f667fab_f4d3c573_400%20border.png)

 Pony Town FYI: If you c + h, dont ever think im gonna interact with you first (like texting) in the kindest way possible!!
-Unless your a close friend.
+Unless your a close friend, also if we dont talk or interact for ages I will just unfriend you.
+No hard feelings!

 DNI: Basic dni list (Pro/darkshippers, etc)